SANTA CLARA, CA, UNITED STATES, October 18, 2024

 Christian Espinosa’s Presentation: A Deep Dive into Cybersecurity Essentials

 Christian Espinosa, Founder and CEO of Blue Goat Cyber, delivered a highly engaging and informative presentation titled “Cracking the Code: Insider Cybersecurity Insights for Medical Device Premarket Success.”
 The session addressed key issues that often cause delays or deficiencies in FDA premarket submissions and provided practical solutions to overcome these challenges.
-Espinosa’s insights are rooted in his extensive experience in the field, having guided numerous medical device manufacturers through the complex regulatory pathways required to secure FDA approval.
+Espinosa’s insights are rooted in his extensive experience in the field, having guided numerous medical device manufacturers through the complex regulatory pathways required to secure FDA clearance.

 Espinosa’s presentation focused on five critical areas that are often overlooked or insufficiently addressed in premarket submissions, leading to delays and potential compliance issues: